chinapedia/wikipedia.abstract.en/Page/Refractive_index.md

 Typical values

-Brillanten.jpgs have a very high refractive index of 2.42.]]
+s have a very high refractive index of 2.42.]]

 +--------------------------------------------+----------+
 | Material                                   | _n_      |